larsgrefer/dart-sass-java/README.md

 ## Basic usage

 First import `sass-embedded-protcol` as dependency into your project.
-For example using Maven add the following XML to your dependencises section:
+For example using Maven add the following XML to your dependencies section:

 ```
 <dependency>